 It’s no secret that the most valuable coins are ones that are well preserved.
 I highly recommend using the individualized 2×2 coin holder.
 I’ve used them for years for my own coins and they can be kept in a special coin album.

 Thanks for reading this article on rare Canadian pennies.
-If you’ve enjoyed this article, see my other articles on collecting and investing in rare coins:
+Be sure to check out my other coin articles on my Coin Collecting Page.

 Gregory